arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ### Application Examples

-The Arduino® Portenta X8 has been designed with high-performance embedded computing applications in mind, based on the quad-core NXP® i.MX 8M Mini Processor.
+The Arduino® Portenta X8 has been designed for high-performance embedded computing applications in mind, based on the quad-core NXP® i.MX 8M Mini Processor.
 The Portenta form factor enables the use of a wide range of shields to expand upon its functionality.

 - **Embedded Linux:** Kickstart the deployment of Industry 4.0 with Linux Board Support Packages running on the feature packed and energy efficient Arduino® Portenta X8.
 Make use of the GNU toolchain to develop your solutions free from a technological lock-in.
 - **High performance networking:** The Arduino® Portenta X8 includes Wi-Fi® and Bluetooth® connectivity to interact with a wide range of external devices and networks providing high flexibility.
 Additionally, the Gigabit Ethernet interface provides high speed and low latency for the most demanding of applications.